What are the Clojure Tools?

 Firstly, all of the above tools are more or less addressing the same problems in their own way.
 Your job is to choose the one you like best.

-If you're curious which to choose, my answer is the Clojure CLI
+If you're curious which to choose, my answer is the Clojure CLI.

-The reason I like the Clojure CLI
+The reason I like the Clojure CLI is because the tool is simple.

-You can read through clj
+You can read through clj and tools.deps in an afternoon and understand

 what they are doing.
 The same (subjectively of course) cannot be